Mattsky/spruce/README.md

 `python manage.py migrate`

+`python manage.py createsuperuser`

 `python manage.py runserver 0.0.0.0:8000`

-Access the index page at <webserver address>:8000/spruce .
+Access the index page at <webserver address>:8000/spruce and log in using the new superuser account.
+You can manage users at <webserver address>:8000/admin

 ## Contributors